hernanmd/web/doc/BioSmalltalk-1.0.md

 		yourself.
 ```

 Mostly you would want to iterate over a collection of sequences with metadata information, and populate Sequence Records with annotations and features.
-Some Bio* libraries use to parse a GenBank file (.gbk) which is a textual format intended to be read by humans (even when there exists for years programming utilities like Entrez E-Utils to retrieve information in a machine-readable format, which are easier to parse).
+Some Bio* libraries use to parse a GenBank file (.gbk) which is a textual format intended to be read by humans (even when there exists for years programming utilities like Entrez E-Utils to retrieve information in a machine-readable format).
 One format which is easier to parse, is the XML format, and the following example retrieves a XML-formatted file with annotations, which are then stored in BioSeqRecord objects:

 *Work in progress*
 ```smalltalk
 'seq_records.xml'
 ```

+To access sequence features, the following methods are available:

+- sequenceFeatures, sequenceFeatures: Answer or set a **Collection** the receiver's sequence **BioSequenceFeature**s.
+- addSeqFeature: Add a **BioSequenceFeature** passed as parameter, to the receiver's sequence.
+- removeSeqFeature: Remove a **BioSequenceFeature** passed as parameter, to the receiver's sequence.

+Simirarily, to access sequence annotations and per-letter annotations, the following methods are used:

+- annotations, annotations: Answer or set a **Collection** the receiver's sequence **BioSeqAnnotations**s.
+- annotationsAt:put: At a key first parameter, add a **Collection** with the receiver's annotations for the sequence.
+- removeAnnotations : Completely remove all the annotations from the receiver.
+- removeAnnotationsAt: Remove annotation passed as parameter from the receiver.
+- letterAnnotations, letterAnnotations: Answer or set a **Collection** with the receiver's per-letter annotations.
+- letterAnnotationsAt:put: At a key first parameter, add a value **Collection** with the receiver's per-letter annotation for the sequence.
+The collection passed as parameter must match the length of the receiver's sequence length.
+- removeLetterAnnotations : Completely remove all the letter annotations from the receiver.

 \pagebreak

 ## Repetitive sequences

 There are several types of [repetitive DNA sequences](https://en.wikipedia.org/wiki/Repeated_sequence_%28DNA%29), and multiple ways of classify them, for example according to their function, their processes or structure.
 They are often seen as mobile genetic elements which have been replicated in a genome by inserting new copies of themselves into different positions.
-Some types of repetitive DNA segments, also known as "DNA finerprints", are useful for identifying individuals in crime forensics, as genetic markers in linkage analysis and population studies.
+Some types of repetitive DNA segments, also known as "DNA fingerprints", are useful for identifying individuals in crime forensics, as genetic markers in linkage analysis and population studies.

 The root class for accessing repetitive sequences is **BioRepeatSequence**, and the following subsections explore the possibilities of BioSmalltalk with repetitive sequences.
 In the next sections, in sequences considered to be repeated, the repeat units are called "motif".